scruss/shutdown_button/README.md

 Default behaviour is:

-* your Raspberry Pi will *reset* if the button is held for more than two seconds but fewer than five seconds;
+* your Raspberry Pi will *reset* if the button is held for more than five seconds but fewer than ten seconds;

-* your Raspberry Pi will *shut down* if the button is held for more than five seconds.
+* your Raspberry Pi will *shut down* if the button is held for more than ten seconds.

+* Beep sound will be played every second the button is held ('click.wav')
+* Specific sound will be played when 5 seconds are up and reset is about to occur ('reset.wav')
+* Specific sound will be played when 10 seconds are up and shutdown is about to occur ('shutdown.wav')

 By default, the software assumes the switch is connected to pin [BCM 27](https://pinout.xyz/pinout/pin13_gpio27#).
 Both the pin and the